 Every day we make hundreds of decisions.
 Should I choose an original glazed or a honey cruller?
 Should I even eat a donut?
-Answering such difficult questions relies on processing different types of information, such as sensory cues, past experience, context, and motivational state.
-When the information or contingencies change, we adapt.
+Answering such questions relies on processing different types of information, such as sensory cues, past experience, context, and motivational state.
+When contingencies change, we adapt.
 The capacity to be flexible in choice behavior is a remarkable and essential part of our cognitive life.
 By contrast, cognitive rigidity is a core symptom in neuropsychiatric disorders.

 Recent studies in the lab have focused on the secondary motor cortex (M2).
 As part of the rodent medial prefrontal cortex, M2 is a critical node in the neural circuitry for the flexible control of voluntary actions.
 Still unknown, however, are how internal and external information are processed for action control, how choices are represented by neuronal ensembles, and how signals are routed to other brain regions to influence motor output.

 We design experiments to answer these questions in mice, leveraging genetic and molecular approaches to identify the cell-type and pathway-specific components of the brain circuits.
 We train mice to perform tasks requiring adaptive, goal-directed actions.
 We use a combination of techniques to characterize and manipulate neural activity, including two-photon calcium imaging, optogenetics, and computational modeling.

 A related research interest of the lab is to apply these behavioral and neurophysiological methods to the study of mouse models of neuropsychiatric disorders.
 We are particularly interested in the longitudinal effects of chronic stress and antidepressants on the frontal cortical circuitry.